 These days that kind of road building seems pretty simple.
-Rocks can be easily drilled and blasted, huge equipment makes leveling the hills and filling in the valleys a routing task.
+Rocks are easily drilled and blasted, massive earthmoving equipment makes leveling the hills and filling in the valleys a routine task.
 Not so in ancient times, when building any roads was a long, dirty and laborious task.
 Thousands, sometimes tens of thousands of people provided the power to move the earth one basket at a time.
 It took the effort and cooperation of many, many people to make a wide, smooth road.

-And now we have been invited to work on this 'way of the Lord', turning steep hills into gentle inclines, filling in deep and dangerous valleys, paving the road smooth, all so that others may have an easier task of meeting the Lord.
+And now we have been invited to be the labourers, working on this new highway, this 'way of the Lord', turning steep hills into gentle inclines, filling in deep and dangerous valleys, paving the road smooth, all so that others may have an easier task of meeting the Lord.
 The 'way of the Lord' is not just a highway down which Jesus can ride in all his finery - he proved that to the world and to us by walking our dusty, dirty streets on the way to his death on the cross.
 Isaiah's 'way of the Lord' is also a smooth highway for throngs of people to travel to meet God.
 John the Baptist was called to his unique prophetic task of preparing the way for the Lord Jesus; we are called to help prepare the way for people to meet the Lord.

-Now, for the life of me, I can't understand how some people think that making the road difficult - putting up sin-seeking inspection posts, digging ditches of exclusion, paving with the shards of humiliation to shred even the most repentant knees, placing stones and rocks and boulders of conflict, making sure the road is so narrow that two can't walk side by side - I can't understand how they think that makes better travelers to meet the Lord.
-It seems clear to me that the two or three or ten zealots, winners of some kind of religious 'iron man' competition, get to meet the same Jesus who welcomes the throngs who travel on the highways and byways carved out by those who want to reflect unto others the love they have experienced.
+Now, for the life of me, I can't understand how some people think that making the road difficult makes for better travelers.
+That by putting up sin-seeking inspection posts, digging ditches of exclusion, paving with the shards of humiliation to shred even the most repentant knees, placing stones and rocks and boulders of conflict, making sure the road is so narrow that two can't walk side by side - I can't understand how they think that makes better pathway to meet the Lord.
+It seems clear to me that winners of some kind of religious 'iron man' competition still get to meet the same Jesus who welcomes the throngs who travel on the highways and byways carved out by those who want to make their way smooth by the love they have also experienced.

-I for one would rather pitch in to help smooth the path for others, would like to join the road gangs making it easier, not harder, for people to discover the incredibly magnificent love of God in Christ.
-Remove those rocks of harsh words and conflict; fill in the potholes of uncaring; cut a pass through the mountains of exclusivism and rejection; fill in the valleys of discouragement and denial; straighten out the sharp curves of power struggle.
-Let us also help to prepare the way of the Lord, paving a wide, smooth highway of reconciliation, of peace, of comforting his people, so that arm-in-arm, a thousand lanes wide, we may walk together in joy and thanksgiving to meet our Lord.
-Once that preparation has been started, then it's time to meet the mighty saviour, born a tender child, even Jesus Christ, our Lord.
+And so I will try particularly hard not to sound grumpy, especially in this Season of Advent, because I would rather pitch in to help smooth the path for others, I would like to join the road gangs making it easier, not harder, for people to discover the incredibly magnificent love of God in Christ.
+Together we can remove those rocks of harsh words and conflict; fill in the potholes of uncaring; cut a pass through the mountains of exclusivism and rejection; fill in the valleys of discouragement and denial; straighten out the sharp curves of power struggle.
+While we decorate and anticipate the coming of our Lord, we can also help to prepare the way of the Lord, paving a wide, smooth highway of reconciliation, of peace, of comforting his people, so that arm-in-arm, a thousand lanes wide, we may walk together in joy and thanksgiving to meet our Lord.
+Once that preparation has been started, then it will be time to meet the mighty saviour, born a tender child, even Jesus Christ, our Lord.